 UEFA competitions have allowed Roma to travel far and wide over the years, but sometimes the destination – or at least the opponent – is the same two years in a row.

-For example, Roma won the 2022 Europa Conference League final against Feyenoord and are up against them again in the Europa League in 2023.
+For example, Roma won the 2022 Europa Conference League final against Feyenoord and went up against them again in the Europa League in 2023 and 2024.

 Here, Giallorossi Yorkshire looks back at all previous examples of Roma coming up against the same opponent in consecutive UEFA tournaments.